bijayphuyal28/Zabbix/README.md

 # Usage

-You can use this documentation as a reference while performing Zabbix Installation Guide on Ubuntu 20.04.6 Focal.
-This document has step-by-step procedures for performing Zabbix Installation Guide on Ubuntu 20.04.6 Focal.
+You can use this documentation as a reference while performing Zabbix Installation on Ubuntu 20.04.6 Focal.
+This document has step-by-step procedures for performing Zabbix Installation on Ubuntu 20.04.6 Focal.

 To use this repository, you can simply browse and follow the documentation.